jatofg/nawa/README.md

 ## Binary packages

-Binary packages for Debian and Ubuntu might be provided in the future, as soon as this project reaches a more stable state.
+Binary packages for Debian and Ubuntu might be provided in future, as soon as this project reaches a more stable state.
 Currently, there are not even releases available.